 If you want to create an online version for stakeholders, try using Sketch, Illustrator or Omnigraffle as they all handle text quite well.
 You can break out of the grid structure that the workshops tend to create and make something more visual.

 Customer journey mapping and workshops are just two of the many tools we use to help businesses become customer-centred.
-Come say email@example.com or call us on +44 (0)20 7423 6320 to chat with a member of our team.
+Come say email@example.com or go to the Contact Us page above.

 How exciting, let's get started